tdimnet/tdimnet/README.md

 ## About Me

-- My name is Tom, I'm French and I live in Paris.
+- My name is Tom, I'm French, and I live in Paris.
-- I work as a Software Engineer and an Engineering Teacher.
+- I work as a Software Engineer and an Computer Science Teacher.
-- My main programming languages are JavaScript/TypeScript and Python.
+- My main programming languages are JavaScript/TypeScript, Python, Rust, And Python
 - I use and love Vim.
-- I coach people on my spare time.

 ## Writing

 I love learning, writing, and teaching.
 Below is a list of the mediums on which I publish things on:

 - [My Medium account](https://tdimnet.medium.com): all my articles are free to access.
+- [NX Academy](https://nx.academy): it's free and open source. **All the content is written in French**.

 ### Courses I wrote in English